JakasaurusRex/GodotWorkshop/README.md

 <img width="997" alt="Screenshot 2025-02-03 at 7 06 02 PM" src="https://github.com/user-attachments/assets/069296d0-a919-4b00-b7f7-602119322aa5" />
 An open-source application is an application that's sourcecode is publicly available online.
 The developers of Godot are people in the game development community that use Godot and publicly contribute to the project.
-What this means is that Goodt will always be free and the community is super supportive and open to allow the app to be prosperious! \
+What this means is that Goodt will always be free and the community is super supportive and open to allow the app to be prosperious!<br />

 4) Godot is **EASY!!!**